 FilmForth is one of the best free video editors for Windows and it offers tons of practical features without cost.
 Let’s take a look at how to trim a video on Windows 10 with this video tutorial of FilmForth before we get the steps below.

 Download FilmForth from Microsoft Store and install it on the computer.
 You can simply click the button below to download it directly from the Microsoft store.
 Once you’re on the store page, click on ‘Get’.
 The computer will handle the installation automatically, and it should take about 3 to 5 minutes.

 Open FilmForth and click on “New Project” as shown below.
 You’ll need to add the video file you wish to edit.

-Once you’re there, find the video you wish to edit by navigating to the folder where it’s located and click on it to add it to the timeline.
-Whether you decided to use the first or second option to add the video file to the editor, your timeline should look like this.
+Once you’re there, find the video you wish to edit by navigating to the folder where it’s located and clicking on it to add it to the timeline.
+After the video was loaded, your timeline should look like this.

 Once you’ve done that, the trimming menu will open up, and it should look like this:

 As you can see, this menu can help you trim unnecessary footage from the start and end of the video by dragging.
 When you drag the Start to the End, the video above will follow the dragging and show you where you are now.